 Troll 2 – Columbia Tristar (1990)

-While the back cover depicts the tangled forests from where the horrid little creatures emerge (and where your mind will most likely end up) the front depicts a towering beast which holds very little resemblance to the cutesy villains featured in the film, while the story’s peewee protagonist does his best to encapsulate the complete lack of scares on offer.
+While the back cover depicts the tangled forests from where the horrid little creatures emerge (and where your mind will most likely end up), the front depicts a towering beast which holds very little resemblance to the cutesy villains featured in the film, the story’s peewee protagonist doing his best to encapsulate the complete lack of scares on offer.

 Freddy’s Revenge – Warner Home Video (1985)

-Although a huge disappointment for many, it didn’t stop the movie flying off the shelves, and a large part of its rental success has to be attributed to this gorgeous slice of box art.
-In spite of the movie’s many drawbacks, it might be argued that Freddy has never looked scarier than he does in Freddy’s Revenge, and the artist is able to perfectly capture his frazzled menace, a yellow school bus, driven in the movie by Krueger, hurtling beneath his giant, omnipotent presence.
-The back cover also focuses on the killer’s infamous glove, a phallic extension of evil that is synonymous with the character.
-A spectacular example of effective artistic marketing.
+That didn’t stop the movie flying off the shelves, and a large part of its rental success has to be attributed to this gorgeous slice of box art.
+Despite the movie’s drawbacks, it might be argued that Freddy has never looked scarier than he does in Freddy’s Revenge, and Humphreys is able to perfectly capture his frazzled menace, a yellow school bus, driven in the movie by Krueger himself, hurtling beneath the character’s canvas omnipotence.

 The Video Dead – Medusa Home Video (double-sided) (1987)

-Not only did you have arguably the coolest distributor logo of the 1980s, you gave a home to some of the strangest and most memorable movies of the VHS glory years, and The Video Dead is no exception.
+Not only did you have arguably the coolest distributor logo of the 1980s, you gave a home to some of the strangest and most memorable movies of the home video boom, and The Video Dead is no exception.

 Released in 1986, the movie was at the cheaper end of the meta-infused horror-through-appliances scale, a sub-genre which included Poltergeist, Videodrome, Pulse, The Brain . . . well, you get the idea.

 Side 2, which can seen directly above, is not too dissimilar, but two striking examples of canvas art crammed into one box is a dream come true for fans of the era.

 Brain Damage – Delta Video (1988)

-Exploitation maestro Frank Henenlotter’s Brain Damage is a gruesome delight with a somewhat serious underbelly.
+Exploitation maestro Frank Henenlotter’s Brain Damage is a gruesome delight with a somewhat sobering underbelly.
 A heady blend of gore-laden schlock and hard-edged social commentary, it is the story of Aylmer, a parasitic alien who feeds on human brains with a savagery that leaves you grinning from ear to ear.

 This French sleeve sums up the movie’s inimitable tone quite wonderfully.
-First we have a head-splitting image of Brian, making reference to one of the movie’s more disturbing scenes, while in the foreground the malevolent Aylmer snacks on a brain milkshake, complete with juice-draining straw and decorative cherry.
+First we have a head-splitting image of Brian, making reference to one of the movie’s more disturbing scenes.
+In the foreground, the malevolent Aylmer snacks on a brain milkshake, complete with juice-draining straw and decorative cherry.
 Like a kid in a candy store, Aylmer devours his victims with a gleeful relish, cheerfully ostentatious about his capacity to manipulate, something this image deliciously encapsulates.

-Jason Lives! – CIC Video (1986)
+Jason Lives – CIC Video (1986)

-It would take two years to renege on their promise completely, A New Beginning‘s copycat killer filling in for the interim, but with Jason Lives! producers brought something fresh to the table, side-stepping the MPAA’s censorship abattoir by taking Jason meta.
+It would take two years for Paramount to renege on their promise completely, A New Beginning‘s copycat killer filling in for the interim, but with Jason Lives producers brought something fresh to the table, side-stepping the MPAA’s censorship abattoir by taking Jason meta.

-The franchise had featured some relatively lame box art up until 1986, but the iconic imagery featured on this Australian release would set the tone for the larger-than-life, self-reflexive persona Jason would adopt.
+The franchise had featured some relatively muted box art up until 1986, but the iconic imagery featured on this Australian release would set the tone for the larger-than-life, self-reflexive persona Jason would adopt.

 A visual treat by anyone’s standards.